ANONYMOUSGAMBLR IS THE BOLD AND BRASH BETTOR QUÉBEC AND THE SPORTS WORLD DOESN’T KNOW WHAT TO MAKE OF.

 He wears a lobster bib with white letters that spell ANONYMOUSGAMBLR, and like his personal logo with the missing “e” suggests, this surly doughboy is no ordinary betting man.

 Sitting court side at local junior high school games and behind home plate at AA ball games.
 Canoodling with overweight barmaids at his local watering hole, including a former Miss Rigaud and a former Miss Shawinigan.
 Sharing photos of himself with inebriants such as expired Rolling Rock beer and skunk weed that not even your uncle Gord would smoke.
-Never using “gut instinct” to bet upwards of $100 on games.
+Never using “gut instinct” to place upwards of $100 on games.
 Winning and losing hundreds of dollars in what he calls “AG Style.”

-He bets upwards of $350 on NFL Sundays, $100 on MLB games and tens and tens of dollars on the NBA, WNBA, tennis, soccer and high school sports — he even blows wads of cash on “smoking hot” seafood which AG refers to as #lobsterlife.
+He stakes upwards of $350 on NFL Sundays, $100 on MLB and tens and tens of dollars on the NBA, WNBA, tennis, soccer and high school sports — he even blows wads of cash on “smoking hot” seafood which AG refers to as #lobsterlife.
 (Lobster Life like as in the crustaceans.
 Get it?)

-Photos of beautiful dinners populate his Twitter account (@AnonymousGamblr), along with photos of winning screenshots of his online bets.
+Photos of beautiful dinners populate his Twitter account (@AnonymousGamblr), along with photos of winning screenshots of his online action.
 He ALWAYS posts losing picks, explaining, “If you have a hot wife, you’re going to show her off, right?
 If she’s ugly, you show her off twice as much so people know you’re legit and really in love.
 You know what I’m saying?’’

 With photos, videos and text messages to support his story, AnonymousGamblr said he has never gambled with nor formed relationships with any professional athletes who, according to AG, would not want to be associated with him publicly anyway because it could draw unwanted scrutiny.
 Also, if he did try to promote relationships with celebrities it would make AG look like an attention-seeking, daddy’s boy, trust fund baby screaming for the praise of strangers on the internet.
 Sad!